toddwschneider/nyc-presidential-election-map/README.md

 geo2topo -o nyed_20c.json -q 1e6 nyed_20c.geojson
 ```

-Note that there are two TopoJSON files included, `nyed_16d` and `nyed_20c`, because election district boundaries change over time.
-As with the election results csv, `map.html` reads TopoJSON files that I have hosted, but you could rehost your own and then update the `DISTRICTS_TOPOJSON_2016_URL` and `DISTRICTS_TOPOJSON_2020_URL` variables
+Note that there are multiple TopoJSON files included, because election district boundaries change over time.
+As with the election results csv, `map.html` reads TopoJSON files that I have hosted, but you could rehost your own and then update the `DISTRICTS_TOPOJSON_*_URL` variables

 ## Unofficial election night results